Kildare GAA: County team

+Kildare Hurlers won their first Joe McDonagh Cup in 2025 beating Laois 2-26 to 1-19 in Croke Park.

 Kildare hurlers came within minutes of reaching a Leinster Senior Hurling Championship (SHC) final in 1976, holding a four-point lead over eventual All-Ireland SHC finalists Wexford until the closing stages of the semi-final.
 That performance earned Johnny Walsh a replacement All Star award.

 The county's major hurling successes were four All-Ireland Senior B titles (last in 2004), an intermediate All-Ireland (1969), and two junior All-Irelands (1962 and 1966).
 The closest it came to playing in the top division of the National Hurling League was when it lost a four-point lead in the last ten minutes of a Division 1B promotion play-off against Clare in 1971.
 Kildare defeated Waterford in the league in two successive years, was tied at half-time against Tipperary in the 1971 National League quarter-final, and lost to the same team by six points in the quarter-final of 1976.
 Kildare also lost a promotion play-off against Waterford in 1974.

 In the 21st-century, Kildare won five Christy Ring Cups: in 2014, 2018, 2020, 2022 and 2024.